bisqwit/crt-filter/README.md

 ![Rainbow illustration](img/rainbow.png)

-In the leftside picture with naïve clamping, you can see that the further down you go in the picture, the more different the color brightnesses are.
+In the leftside picture with naïve clamping (i.e. `if x>255, then set x to 255`), you can see that the further down you go in the picture, the more different the color brightnesses are.
 The blue stripe is much, much darker than anything else in the picture, even though it is fully saturated and as bright as your screen can make it.*